Tufted carpet generally falls into one of three different constructions:

 By understanding and relating these three components, you can very quickly determine carpet selections that will meet your particular requirements.

-Face weight is the number of ounces of fiber in a square yard of carpet.
+Face Weights of Fibers Face weight is the number of ounces of fiber in a square yard of carpet.
 All other things being equal, the higher the face weight of a carpet, the better. * Face weight is measured as tufted pile yarn weight according to the ASTM (American Society for Testing Materials) method D-418.
 Due to several processes involved in manufacturing, such as shearing, the actual finished weight may reflect a variance of up to 7%.
 The weight is determined, compensating for the factor of commercial moisture regain, as defined in ASTM D-1909.
 The ASTM measurements are accepted industry norms and the most accurate means of determining face weight.

-Density is how tightly carpet fiber or yarn is packed together and bound into the carpet backing.
+Fiber Density Density is how tightly carpet fiber or yarn is packed together and bound into the carpet backing.
 Higher density affects the appearance of the carpet and provides greater comfort and luxury underfoot.* Density is evaluated in accordance with the federal government standard Use of Materials Bulletin UM 44D (U.S. Department of Housing and Urban Development).

-Twist is the number of times fiber strands are twisted together in a one-inch length of carpet yarn.
+Twist/Tuft Bind * (Yarn Twist) Twist is the number of times fiber strands are twisted together in a one-inch length of carpet yarn.
 Twist affects the texture and look of cut pile carpet.
 In general, the tighter the twist the more durable the carpet.
 Loop pile styles have closed loops, so twist is not a major factor.
 Rather, tuft bind is a consideration.
 Tuft bind is the relative strength of the attachment of the yarn loops to the backing of the carpet.
 The higher the number the better. *Twist is measured in accordance with test method D-1423 set by the American Society for Testing Materials, while tuft bind is tested by the ASTM method D-1335.

-Make sure you include a good carpet pad with your carpet.
+Final Note on Padding and Installation Make sure you include a good carpet pad with your carpet.
 It will add to the carpet's life and greatly improve the comfort of walking on your flooring.
 Thin, firm pads generally perform better than thick, soft cushion.
 Recommended pads include rebond cushion with a minimum of 8 lb. density, and a maximum thickness of 1/2".
 Rebond is adequate for most carpet styles, but should not be used under berbers.
 Commercial carpets work well utilizing "felt" type pads.
 An upgrade cushion, made from "Memory Foam" carries a "Life of the House" warranty and "Spillguard Protection" will improve carpet resilience and comfort.